eggjs/benchmark/README.md

 - egg default enable 15 middlewares (6 security middlewares enable by default)
 - enable router
 - passport has 17 middlewares (15 default, 2 passport middlewares)
+- csrf are disabled, because in most situation we won't caculate csrf token and set to cookie

 ## Scenes